 S.R.
-224 Bus Rapid Transit Environmental Document
+224 Bus Rapid Transit Categorical Exclusion

 The project will add a dedicated lane in each direction of S.R.
 224 exclusively for use by transit vehicles.
 The project will specifically enable the Electric Xpress/10 White route to operate as a true BRT system, providing frequent, fast, and reliable transit service and helping the S.R.
 224 roadway to function better for all users.
-The study will focus on S.R.
-224 between Kimball Junction and Park City and will refine the alignment of the selected Locally Preferred Alternative (LPA) from the 2018 Valley to Mountain Transit Alternatives Analysis Study.

-- down the center of S.R.
+- Down the center of S.R.
 224

-- running on one side of S.R.
+- Running on one side of S.R.
 244

-- or running on both sides of S.R.
+- Running on both sides of S.R.
 224

 Locally Preferred Alternative

 Since the AA process, Summit County and Park City have decided against the Bonanza Drive terminus and have moved the southern terminus of the BRT to the Park City Old Town Transit Center to mirror the full, current extent of the Electric Xpress/10 White service and support a year-round destination to Park City’s Old Town.
 The Summit County and Park City Councils formally adopted the refined LPA on September 1 and November 18, 2021, respectively.